KevJohBer/The-Coffee-Spot/README.md

 ### Order page

 The order page features a search bar that let's you search for specific drinks to make it easier for users to find what they are looking for.
 If they prefer to browse, they have the horizontal scroll bar that let's you browse through the drinks.
 Once you add a drink to your order, a form will appear and you can enter your credit card information and finish your order.
+You can also choose which address you would like to pick up the finished coffee from.
+Although there are only three addresses currently.
 Once you have filled out the form and created your forum, you will be redirected to a confirmation page where you can view the details of your order.

 For the admin, there is an edit and delete button on each product.
 The edit button will let you edit the information of all products.
 The delete button will let you delete the product from the database entirely.